Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Iowa State and its opponents have scored at least 51.5 points only twice this season.
+- Iowa State and its opponents have scored at least 51.5 points -- this matchup's over/under -- only two times this year.

-- Kansas State and its opponents have combined to score more than 51.5 points in three of five games this season.
+- So far this season, 60% of Kansas State's games (3/5) have had more combined points than Saturday's over/under of 51.5.

-- The two teams combine to average 62.6 points per game, 11.1 more than the over/under in this contest.
+- The two teams combine to score 62.6 points per game, 11.1 more than the over/under in this contest.

-- This contest's total is 12.9 points more than the 38.6 these two squads combine to allow per game this season.
+- These two squads combine to surrender 38.6 points per game, 12.9 fewer than this contest's over/under.

-- The Cyclones and their opponents score an average of 50.3 points per game, 1.2 fewer than Saturday's total.

 - The 51.5-point total for this game is 0.4 points below the 51.9 points per game average total in Wildcats games this season.